+- Firearms, (whether operable or inoperable, loaded or unloaded) including, but not limited to, hand, zip, pistol, rifle, shotgun, and starter gun.

+- Projectile devices including, but not limited to bb guns, pellet (hard and soft) guns, and paintball guns.

+- Electric weapon or device including, but not limited to, stun guns and taser guns.

+- Flare guns.

 - Explosive propellants or destructive devices.

-- Dirks.
+- Dirks

-- Brass knuckles and / or metallic knuckles.
+- Brass knuckles and/or metallic knuckles.

 - Billy clubs.

 - Tear gas.

-- Slungshots.
+- Slingshots.

 - Chemical weapon or devices (any weapon of such a nature, except a device known as a "self-defense chemical spray," that is carried solely for purposes of lawful self-defense, is compact in size, is designed to be carried on or about the person, and contains not more than two ounces of chemical).